HumanCompatibleAI/imitation/benchmarking/README.md

-For a more comprehensive summary that includes aggregate statistics such as mean, standard deviation, IQM (Inter Quartile Mean) with confidence intervals, as recommended by the 'rliable' library, use the following command:
+For a more comprehensive summary that includes aggregate statistics such as mean, standard deviation, IQM (Inter Quartile Mean) with confidence intervals, as recommended by the [rliable library](https://github.com/google-research/rliable), use the following command:

 ```shell
 python sacred_output_to_markdown_summary output/sacred --output summary.md